labyrinthinesecurity/magma/README.md

 ./magma --prove:block '{'protocol': 'TCP', 'sourceAddressPrefix': '*', 'destinationAddressPrefix': '10.20.0.0/15', 'destinationPort': '443'}' --direction Inbound
 ```

-This command store the axiom in memory cache and appends it to recording/BLOCKED.txt
+This command store the axiom in memory cache and appends it to the golden source source/BLOCKED.txt

-Here again, edit recodring/BLOCKED.txt if you make a mistake, then restore the state:
+Here again, edit source/BLOCKED.txt if you make a mistake, then restore the golden source to its new state:
 ```
 ./magma --cache:init --direction Inbound
 ./magma --force:redo --direction Inbound